 Where We Work

-182 FoodCorps service members are placed at 145 service sites in 16 states and Washington, D.C.
-Service sites are chosen by host sites through an evaluation of need, readiness, and opportunity for impact.
+205 FoodCorps service members are placed with over 500 schools in 17 states and Washington, D.C.
+Our local service sites are chosen by host sites through an evaluation of need, readiness, and opportunity for impact.

 To learn more about activities in each state, click through on the name of the state.
 There you can connect with the fellow for local volunteer opportunities, or with the Host site supervisor to find out about how to get a FoodCorps service member in your community.

 Read stories from our blogs from around the country here.

 The Johns Hopkins Center for American Indian Health, a division of the Bloomberg School of Public Health, partners with American Indian and Alaskan Native tribes to raise health awareness and prevent obesity, diabetes, and other diet-related diseases in the community.